cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

   *  Check that "High confidence phishing" is being set to "Quarantine Message".
 * Enable anti-phishing first contact tip;
   * in the anti-phishing policy, "Edit actions", check that "Show first contact safety tip (Recommended)" is enabled.
-* Enable mailbox auditing for potentiel further investigation with the following PS command:
+* Enable mailbox auditing for a potential further investigation with the following PS command:
 > Set-OrganizationConfig -AuditDisabled $false
 * Block auditing bypass for admin/VIP/VOP users' mailboxes, with the following PS command:
 > Set-MailboxAuditBypassAssociation -Identity "<Identity>" -AuditBypassEnabled $false